-The standard prices quoted in the table below assume a 7” rim.
-You’ll be charged an additional $2 for every 1″ over the 7″ depth per wheel.
+The standard prices quoted in the table below assume a seven-inch rim.
+You’ll be charged an additional $2 for every inch over the seven-inch depth per wheel.

-Bonehead Performance, Graub Design & Fabrication, and Streetwerkz all charge $20 if you’re selecting more than one color, and if you’re doing a base coat with a candy or transparent finish, expect to pay an additional 50%.
-It’s 50% more if you’d like another coat of clear — which you must get for some colors.
+Bonehead Performance, Graub Design & Fabrication, and Streetwerkz all charge $20 if you’re selecting more than one color, and if you’re doing a base coat with a transparent or candy finish, expect to pay an additional 50%.
+It’s 50% more if you’d like another clear coat — which you must get for some colors.

 Note that the entire rim will be coated, not just the spokes.
 Though some companies are willing to powder coat just the spokes, it’s generally cost-prohibitive since the manual masking process is so labor-intensive.